 In early 2017 he updated us: "After many detours like building a new house, intensive travels, etc., I finally put the Jeep back in perfect shape."

 The new Green and Yellow has been getting lots of exposure in Brasil.
 Hugo and his mechanic friend are seen here exhibiting the Jeep at a sports show.

 Hugo was invited to bring the 1954 3B to a Jeep event, with an original yellow wheel which he had saved, and a poster showing the extreme points of Operation Pineapple as listed above.

 Well, Hugo and his son Fernando eventually decided to go along on the Caravan, but in a new Wrangler provided by Jeep.
-On 24 July they crossed into Canada -- see the update at eWillys.
+On 24 July they crossed into Canada -- see an update at eWillys.
 And see an article from the 18 August Whitehorse Star: Traveller reprises 1955 Alaska Highway trip (220K JPEG).

 Hugo also did a 10-minute radio interview with CBC Yukon.

 Thanks to Hugo Vidal, to Jonathan Govier and Grupo Escoteiro Carajás for preserving the story and photos of the Pineapple Operation on their website in Portuguese, and to Denis Silva for telling us about it.
 Also Toby Shellard for his Carajás Scout Group Memoirs.
 An article originally written in Portuguese by Rogério Ferraresi appears at Allpar.com. -- Derek Redmond